How Clockk tracks time Pt. 1: “Stacking” time

 There are only interactions — the apps and websites you use on your computer.
 These interactions are grouped together to form blocks.

-Captured time showing as multiple “blocks” in Clockk Time
+Captured time as shown in Clockk

 Even though there is technically no “timer”, it’s still helpful to think in terms of a “timer” that starts and stops automatically as you use your computer.